iamfortune/BCH-titbits/nucleic acids.md

 - other purines found in nucleic acids is xanthine, hypoxanthine and uric acids.

 - uric acid is formed as an end product of purine catabolism in humans.

+chemical formular of coffee is ("1,3,7 trimethyl xanthine").